flenter/facebook-tab-pages/README.rst

 ============
 How it works
 ============
-Make an application on facebook at http://facebook.com/developers/ and fill in the preferred urls like so ``yourdomain.com/tabs/application-slug/page-slug/``.
-Note: the word tabs comes from the urls.py setting earlier. create a tab on facebook (see facebook documentation on how to do that).

-The next steps might sound a bit confusing, but are not that difficult, keeping in mind there are only 3 models:
+First of all, what of information does this app store?
+Well, there are only 3 models:
 * Tab Type.
-This holds a readable description of each view you want to expose.
+This holds a readable description of each django view you want to expose.
 So if fb_static is installed it holds:fb_static.views.StaticView
 * Application Info.
 Most importantly, this holds the app_id and secret and has a slug to make it more easily accessible
 * App Tab.
 This is the page/tab that is linked to both an application info item and a tab type.
 It also has a slug to make it once again easier to remember.

-So, this means that if you do this with no tab types in your database, just go to Tab types and create a tab types for each registered view.

-After that: create an Application Info, fill in the slug/title/app id and secret and lastely: create a tab and fill in the page id.
-There's no nice interface yet to retreive the page id yet.
-It's on the todo list.
-So right now, add some print statements in your code or use the debug toolbar.
+How to create a nice tab?
+Here's how (assuming you've already created tab types):
+1. Create an Application Info item in the admin.
+You don't need to fill in the app_id or app_secret.
+Just keep them at 0, later the python code will display some forms if the values are 0.
+Remember the slug for the application.
+2. Create an AppTab.
+You don't need to fill in the page id yet.
+Later in the process you wll be asked for this.
+Remember the slug for this model too
+3. Remember your tab's url.
+It is constructed like this: ``domain.com/tabs/{{application_slug}}/{{tab_slug}}/``
+4. Make an application on facebook at http://facebook.com/developers/ and fill in the preferred urls (see step 3 for the url on your django website)
+5. With a browser that is logged in as a staff member on your django site, go to facebook and load the tab.
+Fill in the form asking for the apps id and secret (after saving you get an empty page)
+6. Reload the page.
+If the page_id is still 0 you now will get a form asking for the page_id (after saving you get an empty page).
+7. Reload the page... you are done!

 ===================
 Extending the views